UNESCO Global MIL Assessment Framework

 The UNESCO Global Media and Information Literacy (MIL) Assessment Framework provides a conceptual and theoretical framework for MIL, and introduces the rationale and methodology for conducting an assessment of country readiness and existing competencies on MIL at the national level.
 It also includes practical steps for adaptation of its recommendations at national level.

-An increasing flow of information and media content created and shared using new information and communication technologies (ICTs) and the growing role of media and information providers in society offer new possibilities for social, economic and political development.
+The increasing flow of information and media content created and shared using new information and communication technologies (ICTs) and the growing role of media and information providers in society offer new possibilities for social, economic and political development.

 UNESCO brings together Information Literacy and Media Literacy, along with ICT and Digital Literacy, as a new literacy construct that helps to empower people, communities and nations to participate in, and contribute to, global knowledge societies.